 Drive profiles should only be adjusted by healthcare professionals and approved agents/dealers, who are totally conversant with the process.
-They must also fully understand the user's capabilities and the user's condition's ability to operate the scooter safely.
+They must also fully understand the user's capabilities and the user's ability to operate the scooter safely.

-Incorrect setting may cause injury or damage to the user, bystanders, the scooter and/or nearby property.
+Incorrect settings may cause injury or damage to the user, bystanders, the scooter and/or nearby property.

 To determine personal mobility limitations, practice combinations of bending, reaching, mount and dismount techniques.
-Practise the above techniques with the aid of an assistant.
+Practise the above techniques BEFORE actively using the scooter.